Salomons - CCCU

 Teaching Options

 An important feature of the Salomons programme is the opportunity to undertake specialist teaching options in the third year.
-These allow for the development of specialist skills; for example, in a chosen therapeutic approach (e.g., CBT, CAT, EMDR, systemic or psychoanalytic therapy) or in other areas (such as neuropsychology, leadership, working with organisations, or cross-cultural practice).
+These allow for the development of specialist skills; for example, in a chosen therapeutic approach (e.g. CAT, EMDR, systemic or psychoanalytic therapy) or in other areas (such as neuropsychology, leadership, working with organisations, or cross-cultural practice).
 The options available are reviewed yearly, building in considerable teaching flexibility and responsiveness to changing needs in the NHS and health and social care contexts.

 Teaching Structure